Cleared Traditional

 Risk

 K200009 is an FDA 510(k) clearance for the Adaptive Biotechnologies clonoSEQ Assay.
-This device is classified as a Dna-based Test For Minimal Residual Disease For Hematologic Malignancies (Class II - Special Controls, product code QDC).
+Classified as Dna-based Test For Minimal Residual Disease For Hematologic Malignancies (product code QDC), Class II - Special Controls.

 Submitted by Adaptive Biotechnologies Corporation (Seattle, US).
-The FDA issued a Cleared decision on August 5, 2020, 216 days after receiving the submission on January 2, 2020.
+The FDA issued a Cleared decision on August 5, 2020 after a review of 216 days - an extended review cycle.

 Submission Details